Recovering Funds From Wire Transfer Fraud in White Collar Crime Cases

 How Does Wire Transfer Fraud Work?

 Wire transfer fraud can occur in many ways, but they all involve tricking people into sending money to scammers.
-For example, a common real estate wire fraud scheme is where criminals impersonate real estate agents or title companies and send fraudulent wiring instructions to homebuyers.
-Thus, telling them to wire their down payment or closing funds to the scammers’ accounts instead of the legitimate ones.
+For example, a common real estate wire fraud scheme is where criminals impersonate real estate agents or title companies and send fraudulent wiring instructions to homebuyers, telling them to wire their down payment or closing funds to the scammers’ accounts instead of the legitimate ones.

 Another example is when fraudsters send fake email notifications or invoices from banks, utilities, or other service providers.
 Thereby, telling victims that they owe a certain amount of money and providing a link to a fraudulent payment page.